 I first sat at a potter’s wheel when I was 17.
 I was studying something else at the time, but kept being drawn back to the art department, to throw pots.

-Later on at university, again I was studying something else, but spent an increasing amount of time in the Art School where the head of ceramics, who apparently liked having a refugee from academia, let me throw pots after his ‘proper’ students had gone home.
+Later on at university, still officially studying something else, I spent an increasing amount of time in the Art School across the road where the head of ceramics, who apparently liked having a refugee from another discipline, let me throw pots after his full time students had gone home.
 This was my first encounter with reduction firing – I was enthralled how you could get different results from the same glaze combinations by reducing the amount of oxygen in the kiln.
 It felt like occult knowledge.